Skip to content

 Infoveave Query Functions

-• Date Date can be of the forms of, @Start-Date, @End-Date, and @Current-Date.
-The valid date syntax is “2020-06-19”.
+• Date You can use dates in the form of @Start-Date, @End-Date, or @Current-Date.
+The valid date format is “2020-06-19”.

 Business Dates